-3.7.1.2 Use shall be made of foam concentrate of types approved by the Register (refer to 1.3.3.1).
+3.7.1.2 Use shall be made of foam concentrates of types approved by the Register (refer to 1.3.3.1).

-Foam concentrates for generating low expansion and medium expansion foam shall be approved by the Register in accordance with IMO circular MSC.1/Circ.1312 and MSC./Circ.798, respectively.
+A foam concentrate for generating low expansion foam shall be approved in accordance with the provisions of IMO circular MSC.1/Circ.1312, considering the amendments introduced by MSC.1/Circ.1312/Corr.1.